ticarpi/ticwebtools/README.md

 * `responser.php` - a PHP tool for serving content based on URI parameter input
 * `xss.js` - a basic XSS POC payload
 * `libChex.js` - a toolkit for identifying outdated JavaScript libraries on a webpage
+* `JSattack.js` - a tool to dump JavaScript-accessible data from a webpage, including: HTML5 storage, cookies, JS variables, objects, functions, and the full contents of the DOM

 ---